Press release

 ■ Background

-The growing global recycled materials market
+The growing global recycled material market

 *1 https://www.fortunebusinessinsights.com/recycled-plastic-market-102568